aldoyaputrahartono/DiamondBullet/README.md

 You can use the continue button and go to the stages by entering stage codes.

 ## Multiple Ending
-Your choice will help shape the ending of this game.
+Your choice will shape the ending of this game.